 Regular inspection procedures for all anchors and connections should be implemented.
-Safety for anchors and connections should include these considerations:
+Safety for anchors and connections should include consideration of:

-- Anchors are capable of supporting their intended loads. - Inspection and testing regimes for artificially installed anchors are established. - Procedures for checking each attachment during the activity are required.
+- the capability of anchors to support their intended loads - establishment of inspection and testing regimes for artificially installed anchors - procedures for checking each attachment during the activity.
 The selected method should prevent unplanned disconnection.